 Do you care about face-to-face interactions?

-This is one area where a local lender can beat Better Mortgage (unless you live in New Jersey, Connecticut, or Pennsylvania.
-We’d be happy to meet you at our New York offices!).
-If having face-to-face interactions are even more important to you than speed, certainty, affordability, and transparency, then a personally referred local lender may be the right option for you.
+This is one area where a local lender can beat Better Mortgage.
+If having face-to-face interactions is as important to you as speed and transparency, then a personally referred local lender may be the right option for you.